adil-hussain-84/android-runtime-permission-experiments/README.md

 # Android Runtime Permission Experiments

-This project houses a number of Android applications which each demonstrate a particular problem of Android's "request permission at runtime" APIs or a workaround for one of the problems.
+This project houses a couple of Android applications which each demonstrate a particular problem of Android's "request permission at runtime" APIs or a workaround for one of the problems.

 The applications in this project are as follows: